VictoriaShyika/HTML_CSS_JS_Learning/exercises from htmlbook.ru/README.md

-This repository is my HTML and CSS study exercises.
+This directory is my HTML and CSS study exercises.
 -------------------------
 All practical tasks here from [htmlbook](http://htmlbook.ru/practical).
 To run: